infiniteflight/infiniteflight-docs/scenery-editor/buildings-and-facades/editing-buildings.md

 : Don't forget that you can also make layers that are a tiny height, this will give you the option of changing the roof colour for example without the different facade being visible to keep the building look the same

+Step 7

+: With every new layer added, don't forget to [name it appropriately](/guide/scenery-editor/buildings-and-facades/properties) (tap on the building > select properties > tap name to edit)